jon-be180/nik-salon/README.md

 Special Days/Events
 use a celebrity name

-# SERVICES, taken from the "menu"
+# Services, taken from the "menu"

+This is so i can keep track of what they mean and if they are included

 balayage - gradient colour picture TODO cepillado y planchado - brushing and straightening DONE